This is article #3 out of 50 in The Startup Marketing Playbook.

 Suppose you have a list of 100 leads.
-You send a cold email to each one, perhaps using your email marketing software.
+You send a cold email to each one using your email marketing software.
 A few hours later, 15 of them respond, 20 of them just opened the email and the remaining 65 did nothing.
-So to continue to nurture those leads and try to get in contact with them, you personally respond to the 15, and log in an excel file that the remaining 85 need to be emailed again.
+So to continue to nurture those leads and get in contact with them, you personally respond to the 15, and log in an Excel file that the remaining 85 need to be emailed again.
 You could send a slightly different message to the 20 leads that opened the email, but that would be a lot of work.

 That is the reality of a marketing and sales organization that lacks an automation system.
 Let me tell you from experience: that reality sucks.